alex-trueman/sublime-dm-macro/README.md

 "font_face": "Fira Code Retina",
 ```

-Assuming you have a HDPI monitor, the following setting may improve the quality of text rendering on Windows machines:
+Assuming you have a HDI monitor, the following setting may improve the quality of text rendering on Windows machines:

 ```YAML
 "font_options":